Commercial real estate in France: overview

 Real property includes land and any buildings or fixtures attached to the land, and ownership interests in them.

-To be effective against third parties, transfers of real estate ownership must be evidenced by a written deed of transfer authenticated by a notary (acte notarié de vente) (transfer deed).
-All transfer deeds must be registered by notaries at the local land registry (Services de la publicité foncière) after they are executed.
-The notary must include evidence of a root of title dating back 30 years in the transfer deed.
+To be enforceable against third parties, transfers of real estate ownership must be evidenced by a written deed of transfer authenticated by a notary (acte notarié de vente) (transfer deed).
+All transfer deeds must be registered by notaries with the local land registry (Services de la publicité foncière which is managed by the French state) once they are executed.
+The notary must include evidence of a 30-year root of title in the transfer deed.

-There is no state guarantee of title, and the land registry cannot be liable for registering inaccurate information.
-Registration of title with the land registry by notaries (see Question 5) allows the title holder to exercise owners' rights against third parties.
-However, an interested third party can challenge the title in court.
+There is no state guarantee of title, and the land registry cannot be held liable for registering inaccurate information.
+Registration of title with the land registry by notaries (see Question 6) allows the title holder to exercise owners' rights against third parties.
+However, any interested third party can challenge the title in court.

 Title insurance is not widely available.
 The notary and its liability insurer guarantee title validity.